 I love the combination of toffee and chocolate, especially when it’s warm and gooey.
-One of my standard kitchen ingredients is a bag of the Heath Bit o Brickle Toffee Bits.
+One of my standard kitchen ingredients is a bag of the Toffee Bits.
 They are the perfect way to dress up a chocolate chip cookie.
 Give these toffee chocolate chip cookies a try and you may never go back to plain chocolate chip cookies.

-The cookie dough itself calls for only brown sugar which I love – it gives the cookie a bit of a “deeper” flavor than just using white sugar or a combination of white/brown sugar.
+- This recipe uses brown sugar which gives the cookie a bit of a “deeper” flavor than just using white sugar or a combination of white/brown sugar.

 Toffee and Chocolate Chip Cookies